Magnus Attefall

 Fire safety and global use

-GX60 meets the highest fire safety standards, EN 13501-1 Class A1, and is utilized globally.
+GX60 meets the highest fire safety standards, EN 13501-1 Class A1, and is utilised globally.

 GX30 does not meet this standard.